AJChapman/acthpa-website/site/info/about.md

 ## Contact Us

-To get in contact with the ACTHPA committee, email office@acthpa.org or call our president, Rene Sedlmaier, on 0408 621 100.
+To contact the ACTHPA committee, email office@acthpa.org or call our president, Rene Sedlmaier, on 0408 621 100.

 ## ACT SAFA Regional Development Levy

 The ACTHPA is affiliated with SAFA as the regional association for the ACT and surrounding area.
-Members of SAFA who live in the postcodes described in the SAFA Policy on Regional Boundaries pay a Regional Development Levy (RDL) as part of their annual membership fees with SAFA.
+Members of SAFA who live in the postcodes described in the SAFA Policy on Regional Boundaries pay a Regional Development Levy (RDL) as part of their annual SAFA membership fee.
 The RDL is disbursed to the ACTHPA and is used to progress the initiatives outlined in ACTHPA annual plans.
-This includes supporting the development of safety in the region, improving flying site infrastructure including weather stations, supporting regional flying events, and undertaking the administration of the ACTHPA.
+This includes promoting safety, improving flying site infrastructure including weather stations, supporting regional flying events, and ACTHPA administration.

 Members of the ACTHPA with ideas to improve safety, infrastructure, events or administration are encouraged to reach out to the ACTHPA committee with suggestions.
 Monthly meetings are well attended and are a great place to discuss ideas with other members.
-If necessary, the ACTHPA committee may ask that proposals be outlined in writing for further consideration.
+The ACTHPA committee may ask that proposals be outlined in writing for further consideration.

 ## Committee Members